 Upper‐Division Requirement: Minimum of 60 upper‐division quarter units must be completed.

 Residency Requirement: Minimum of 60 quarter units must be completed at AUSB

-Complete seven BA Required Core Courses at AUSB (18‐21 quarter units not accepted as transfer work with exception of statistics):
+There are seven BA Required Core Courses that all students must take at AUSB (18‐21 quarter units not accepted as transfer work with exception of statistics):

 - Educational Foundations (INT 302) to be taken first term

 - Academic Writing (WRT 310) to be taken first term

 - Service Learning in the Community (INT 303A)

 - Ethics (list of approved courses is available from an Academic Advisor)

 - Global & Intercultural Awareness (list of approved courses is available from an Academic Advisor)